hashicorp/field-workshops-terraform/docs/azure/terraform/slides-tf.md

 Table of Contents
 =========================

-.contents[
-0. Intro to Terraform & Demo
+1. Intro to Terraform & Demo
-1. Set Up Your Workstation
-2. My First Terraform
+1. Terraform Basics
-3. Terraform In Action: plan, apply, destroy
+1. Terraform In Action: plan, apply, destroy
-4. Organizing Your Terraform Code
+1. Organizing Your Terraform Code
-5. Provision and Configure Azure VMs
+1. Provision and Configure Azure VMs
-6. Manage and Change Infrastructure State
+1. Manage and Change Infrastructure State
-]

 ???
 This workshop should take roughly three hours to complete.
 It is ideal for a half-day workshop and can be paired with Vault content for a full day of training.
 The infrastructure participants build during the morning session is used as the lab environment for the afternoon session.
 So you can do a half day of Terraform and/or Vault, or both of them together.